 Jennifer Tiexiera is a documentary filmmaker.
-She is currently directing P.S.
+She most recently directed P.S.
 Burn this Letter Please– a film that begins with the impossible discovery of a box of letters that date back to the early 1950’s and reveal an untold and secret history of New York’s LGBT community.
-She most recently completed writing and editing 17 Blocks– a documentary spanning over 20 years as it intimately follows the lives of a Washington DC family deeply affected by gun violence.
-17 Blocks made it’s debut at this year’s 2019 TriBeCa Film Festival and was awarded Best Editing in a Documentary Feature Film.
+P.S.
+Burn this Letter Please will makes it’s debut at this year’s 2020 TriBeCa Film Festival.
+Last year, she completed 17 Blocks– a documentary directed by Davy Rothbart and spanning over 20 years as it intimately follows the lives of a Washington DC family deeply affected by gun violence.
+17 Blocks made it’s debut at last year’s 2019 TriBeCa Film Festival and Tiexiera was awarded Best Editing in a Documentary Feature Film.
 In 2017, she both produced and edited the documentaries, A Suitable Girl, winner of the Albert Maysles Award at the TriBeCa Film Festival and Waiting for Hassana, official selection of the Sundance, SXSW, and Toronto Film Festivals.

 Her previous work also includes the documentary, Salam Neighbor, narrative film, Road to Paloma and the 2011 SXSW Documentary Grand Jury Winner, Dragonslayer.
 Some of her television credits include documentaries, Oprah Builds a Network and Biggie : The Notorious Life of B.I.G., the Emmy-nominated ESPN film, The Marinovich Project, and short film Woinshet, directed by Marisa Tomei and Lisa Leone for PBS.